-Mesquite is conveniently located only 80 miles north of Las Vegas along I-15 in the Virgin River Valley in Nevada.
-Near the Utah State Line, it is also only and 39 miles from St. George, Utah, however, the east side of the city borders Arizona.
+Mesquite is conveniently located only 80 miles north of Las Vegas along I-15 in Nevada’s Virgin River Valley.
+Only 39 miles from St. George, Utah, enables residents a near-by shopping and dining destination as well as medical resources.
+Surprisingly the the east side of the city borders Arizona.
 The speed limit on I-15 is 75 MPH, so it’s a quick 1-hour jaunt from home for millions of Las Vegas Valley residents.

 Small Town Nevada